sayanlp99/bits_notes/sem2/devops/devops.md

   - Git pulls down all project history during a `git clone`, ensuring resilience.
 Even if the central server is lost, other cloned repositories can restore the history.

 - **Snapshot-based Storage**:
-  - Git doesn’t track individual file changes.
-Instead, it stores snapshots of the entire project’s state at each commit.
+  - Git doesn't track individual file changes.
+Instead, it stores snapshots of the entire project's state at each commit.
 This model makes branching and committing efficient.

 ---